-The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or they expire.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, is recognised in profit or loss.
+The Group derecognises financial liabilities when, and only when, the Group's obligations are discharged, cancelled or have expired.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable is recognised in profit or loss.